Neverland (miniseries)

-Neverland is a fantasy miniseries that aired on the Syfy network (United States) on December 4 and 5, 2011, and Sky Movies (United Kingdom) on December 9 and 16 December on Zee Cinema (India), written and directed by Nick Willing.
+Neverland is a 2011 fantasy television miniseries that aired on the Syfy network (United States) on December 4 and 5, Sky Movies (United Kingdom) on December 9, and Zee Cinema (India) on December 16.
+It was written and directed by Nick Willing.
 It is a prequel to the story of Peter Pan.

 Plot

 In London, England 1906, thief James "Jimmy" Hook assembles a gang of juvenile street thieves to help him steal a strange glowing orb from an antique store.
 While carrying out the theft, Hook and the boys vanish.
-Only Peter, who had been assigned to play lookout, is left.
+Only Peter Pan, who had been assigned to play lookout, is left.
 Believing it was a bomb and his friends are dead, Peter takes the orb and returns home.

 A man arrives asking for Hook, and Peter decides to follow him, hoping to get information about why Jimmy was hired to steal the orb.
 He is caught, and introduced to Dr. Richard Fludd, who explains that Hook and the boys are not dead, but have been transported to another world.
 Peter returns home, where he hits the orb, determined to find his friends and bring them home.

 Meanwhile, Hook and the boys find themselves in a strange land and are quickly captured by a band of pirates, led by Captain Elizabeth Bonny.
 Bonny shows Hook magical dust that comes from the tree spirits that live on the island.
 The dust gives the power of flight, but she only has a small vial and wants Hook's help in getting more.

 Peter finds himself in the middle of a forest, and is reunited with Fox, who managed to avoid being captured.
 The boys make friends with the natives and meet the chief's daughter, Aaya.
 They learn that the natives protect the tree spirit colony from the pirates.
 Peter and Fox rescue their friends from the pirates.
 Fox is killed during the ensuing fight.